minhhoit/yacms/docs/caching-strategy.rst

 Mint Cache
 ==========

-The final step in Mezzanine's caching strategy involves a technique known as mint caching, in which the expiry value for any cache entry is stored in cache along with the cache entry itself.
-The real expiry value used is the given expiry plus the value defined by Mezzanine's :ref:`CACHE_SET_DELAY_SECONDS` setting.
+The final step in Yacms's caching strategy involves a technique known as mint caching, in which the expiry value for any cache entry is stored in cache along with the cache entry itself.
+The real expiry value used is the given expiry plus the value defined by Yacms's :ref:`CACHE_SET_DELAY_SECONDS` setting.
 Each time a cache entry is requested, the original expiry time is checked, and, if the expiry time has passed, the stale cache entry is placed back into the cache